Scope of application

 ● c) Management of disputes between economic operators who manage transport networks, infrastructures and services and users or consumers, pursuant to Article 10 of Law 5 August 2022, no. 118 of the Transport Regulatory Authority – (ART)

-● d) Online management of disputes on the ODR Platform managed by the European Commission, where the Conciliation Bodies have been approved in reference to the quality standards concerning fairness, efficiency and accessibility.
+● d) Online management of disputes on the ODR Platform managed by the European Commission, where the Conciliation Bodies have been approved with reference to quality standards concerning fairness, efficiency and accessibility.

-3. The Conciliation Body Concordia et Ius srl has expert Mediators in Consumer matters in charge of resolving disputes who possess adequate and specific training requirements, in accordance with the provisions of the individual competent Authorities (art.
-141-bis, paragraph 4, letter a), and respects the obligations of transparency, impartiality and fairness towards the parties to the proceedings and Consumers in general, informing the Parties, through annual reports, about the methods of the procedure, the types of disputes, the rules governing the presentation of complaints, the criteria guiding the adoption of decisions, etc. (art.
-141-bis).
+3. The Conciliation Body Concordia et Ius srl has expert consumer mediators responsible for resolving disputes who possess adequate and specific training, in accordance with the provisions of the individual competent authorities (Article 141-bis, paragraph 4, letter a), and complies with the obligations of transparency, impartiality, and fairness towards the parties to the proceedings and consumers in general, informing the parties, through annual reports, about the procedural methods, the types of disputes, the rules governing the submission of complaints, the criteria guiding the adoption of decisions, etc. (Article 141-bis).

-The Organization certifies the personal details and curriculum vitae of each of the Mediators included in the Lists referred to in art.
-3, paragraphs 6 and 7, the language certifications obtained by each and their remuneration, as well as for each Mediator, the possession of the requirements set out in art.
-8, and the commitment of each Mediator to comply with art.
-141-bis, paragraphs 5 and 7 of the Consumer Code.
+The Organization certifies the personal details and curriculum vitae of each of the Mediators included in the Lists referred to in Article 3, paragraphs 6 and 7, the language certifications obtained by each and their remuneration, as well as, for each Mediator, their possession of the requirements set out in Article 8, and their commitment to comply with Article 141-bis, paragraphs 5 and 7 of the Consumer Code.

-The Conciliation Body Concordia et Ius srl undertakes pursuant to art.
-9, letter c) of Decree no. 150 of 24 October 2023, to carry out mediation procedures for the resolution, including electronically, in accordance with the provisions of art.
-141-bis, paragraph 1, letters a), c), d and e) of the Consumer Code, of disputes, national and cross-border, between consumers and professionals resident and established in the European Union, in which the ADR Body proposes a solution or brings the Parties together in order to facilitate an amicable solution.
+Pursuant to Article 9, letter c) of Decree No. 150 of October 24, 2023, the Conciliation Body Concordia et Ius srl undertakes to conduct mediation procedures for the resolution, including electronically, in accordance with Article 141-bis, paragraph 1, letters a), c), d, and e) of the Consumer Code, of domestic and cross-border disputes between consumers and professionals resident or established in the European Union.
+The ADR Body proposes a solution or brings the parties together to facilitate an amicable resolution.

-The Conciliation Body Concordia et Ius srl undertakes pursuant to art.
-9, letter h) of Decree no. 150 of 24 October 2023, to carry out the procedures referred to in letter c) in compliance with art.
-141-quater, paragraphs 4 and 5 of the Consumer Code, and to apply the compensation due for the service provided according to the guidelines defined pursuant to art.
-141-octies, paragraph 2 of the Consumer Code.
+Pursuant to Article 9, letter h) of Decree No. 150 of October 24, 2023, the Conciliation Body Concordia et Ius srl undertakes to carry out the procedures referred to in letter c) in compliance with Article 141-quater, paragraphs 4 and 5 of the Consumer Code, and to apply the compensation due for the service provided in accordance with the guidelines established pursuant to Article 141-octies, paragraph 2 of the Consumer Code.

-4. The quality of the procedure is guaranteed by compliance with the ADR legislation on Consumers, contained in the Directive and by the monitoring activity on the activity of the registered Bodies carried out by the competent Authority: in particular, the registration of the Body in the list managed by the competent Authority provides the registered ADR Bodies with a quality certification, so as to give them visibility at European level through inclusion on the ODR platform
+4. The quality of the procedure is guaranteed by compliance with the ADR legislation on Consumer Affairs, contained in the Directive, and by the monitoring activity on the activities of the registered Bodies carried out by the competent Authority: in particular, the registration of the Body in the list managed by the competent Authority provides the registered ADR Bodies with a quality certification, giving them visibility at European level through inclusion on the ODR platform.

-5. The use of an ADR procedure does not affect the possibility for the Consumer and the Professional to appeal to the Judicial Authority (art.
-141, paragraph 10).
-Regardless of the outcome of the ADR procedure, the Consumer retains the fundamental right to appeal to the competent Judicial Authority (this is a fundamental right established by the European Convention on Human Rights).
+5. Recourse to an ADR procedure does not affect the Consumer's or Professional's right to appeal to the competent judicial authority (Article 141, paragraph 10).
+Regardless of the outcome of the ADR procedure, the Consumer retains the fundamental right to appeal to the competent judicial authority (this is a fundamental right established by the European Convention on Human Rights).

-6. The qualification of the consumer nature of the dispute and its value is indicated by the Party filing the application.
-For ADR procedures expressly regulated by provisions of law, this Regulation applies insofar as compatible.
+6. The classification of the consumer nature of the dispute and its value is indicated by the Party filing the application.
+For ADR procedures expressly governed by legal provisions, this Regulation applies where compatible.

-7. The ADR procedures governed by this article do not fall within the scope of application set out in Legislative Decree 28/2010.
+7. The ADR procedures governed by this article do not fall within the scope of application set forth in the provisions of Legislative Decree 28/2010.

-The Mediation application must be filled out using the form available on the website www.concordiaetius.it/Mediazione-in-materia-di-consumo and must necessarily contain:
+The Mediation application must be completed using the form available on the website www.concordiaetius.it/Mediazione-in-materia-di-consumo and must contain:

 ● the identification data of the parties in order to allow the communications referred to in this Regulation;